chrisvthai/cat_bot/README.md

 ## Commands
 A Discord bot typically works by responding to user commands in the form of text messages to Discord chat channels.
 Here are the commands currently supported by my lovely catpic-bot.
 `!help` Outputs info on how to use the bot.
 `!hi` Outputs a hi in response.
-`!server` Outputs various information about the current Discord server `!catpic` Catpics!!!!!!!!!!!!!!!
+`!server` Outputs various information about the current Discord server.
+`!catpic` Catpics!!!!!!!!!!!!!!!

 Enjoy the catpic dispenser!

 ![alt text][logo]

-[logo]: https://github.com/chrisvthai/catpic_bot/pics/To-infinity-and-beyond.jpeg "To infinity and beyond!"
+[logo]: https://raw.githubusercontent.com/chrisvthai/catpic_bot/master/pics/To-infinity-and-beyond.jpeg "To infinity and beyond!"